malcsi/Blue-Netlify/posts/JavaScript-exercises.md

 <u>Part 1</u>

-In the first part I will calculate the total cost by looping through the items in the shopping cart.
+In the first part I will calculate the total cost by looping through the items in the shopping cart and multiply the quantity by the price.

 <code style="color: blue">
 function myTotalPrice(Arr) {